How Even a Little Sleep Loss Hinders Your Athletic Performance

 This is mainly because lack of sleep reduces motivation, a key driver in maintaining performance in endurance sports.

 With these sports, runners or cyclists often hit a wall at some point and motivation is what helps them push through to the finish.
 The less sleep you have, the less likely you are to summon that motivation when you need it, Dr. Downey says.

 “Loss of sleep never helped anyone, but it affects endurance sports more so than sports of limited duration,” he says.

-If losing sleep hinders your athletic ability, then it makes sense that getting extra sleep will improve it.
-And some studies bear out that hypothesis.
+If losing sleep hinders your athletic ability, then it makes sense that getting extra sleep will improve it –and some studies bear out that hypothesis.

-In 2011, researchers looked at the sleep patterns and output of players on Stanford University’s men’s varsity basketball team.
+In one study, researchers looked at the sleep patterns and output of players on Stanford University’s men’s varsity basketball team.
 They reported in the journal SLEEP that when players boosted their sleep from an average of fewer than seven hours a night to 8.5 hours over a five- to seven-week period, their performance improved.

 “You’ve done all of this conditioning and eating great nutrition, and everyone else is doing that, too.
 But if we improve sleep we get another edge,” Dr. Downey says.

 The National Sleep Foundation recommends these sleep times per age:

 But Dr. Downey says applying guidelines to everyone is tricky.
 Everyone has their own optimal sleep time.
 To figure out your personal baseline, over time pay attention to how much sleep you need to stay alert during the day and function well.

 Whatever your optimal number is, it’s easier to get enough sleep if you maintain a regular sleep schedule.
 And if you can’t seem to get enough at night, adding daytime naps can help you reduce your deficit.